 Organized sports programs are now reopened provided additional guidance is followed.
 This guidance reintroduces sports activities in a phased approach that will continue to be updated as we turn the dial on sports.
 Different sports carry different risks in respect to the spread of COVID-19, this means different precautions should be considered for different activities, which is laid out in our guidance.
 Those looking to play at home and with friends and family should consider this guidance in any sports activity that involves contact with others.
 We are working hard with Minnesotans to get people back on the fields, courts, ice and more by doing so safely.

 Like other outdoor activities, going to a playground is allowed under the Stay Safe Order.
 Families and guardians should be careful to ensure children wash hands after touching play structures and maintain six feet of space from other children as much as possible.
 Although the Governor’s order doesn’t close playgrounds, they may be closed by local authorities.

-Minnesotans in groups of 10 people or less may gather for sobriety support meetings.
-As in other settings, gatherings of more than 10 people are prohibited.
-More information can be found in MDH’s Guidance for Faith Based Communities .
-Even in small groups of 10 or fewer individuals, Minnesotans should wear face coverings and practice social distancing measures, that is, keeping six feet between you and those around you.
-Sobriety support groups are encouraged to provide virtual meetings or meetings by telephone for members who need assistance and support during this trying time.
+Yes.
+More information can be found in MDH’s Guidance for Community and Faith-Based Organizations.
+When attending AA meeting, Minnesotans should wear face coverings and practice social distancing measures and maintain six feet between you and those around you.
+Sobriety support groups are encouraged to provide virtual meetings or meetings by telephone for members who need assistance and support.
 Please refer to the following resources to learn more about accessing remote sobriety support: